m-danya/planty/README.md

-By default, the SQLite engine is used for persistence, but you can easily switch to PostgreSQL: change `DB_TYPE` in `.env` file to `postgresql` and run PostgreSQL with `docker compose up -d`.
+By default, the SQLite engine is used for persistence, but you can easily switch to PostgreSQL: change `DB_TYPE` in `.env` file to `postgresql` and run the system with `docker compose compose.yaml --profile with-postgres up -d`.

 ### Run tests and type checking